LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 pages.
 The `web_response` object provides a variety of methods for including other source code files.
 Files included in this way behave just as a file accessed directly would.
-That is, they begin executing as plain text and any Lasso code must be included within delimiters.
+That is, they begin executing as plain text and any Lasso code must be included between delimiters.

 The path to an include file can be full or relative.
 Complete paths from the file system root are accepted as well.
 Consult the chapter on :ref:`files` for